Tommy Hall (musician): Musical career

-A special aspect of The Elevators' sound came from Tommy Hall's innovative electric jug.
+Hall played an amplified electric jug, which became a distinctive element of the band's sound.
 The jug, a crock-jug with a microphone held up to it while it was being blown, sounded somewhat like a cross between a Minimoog and cuica drum.
 In contrast to traditional musical jug technique, Hall did not blow into the jug to produce a tuba-like sound.
 Instead, he vocalized musical runs into the mouth of the jug, using the jug to create echo and distortion of his voice.
 When playing live, he held the microphone up to the mouth of the jug, but when recording the Easter Everywhere album, the recording engineer placed a microphone inside the jug to enhance the sound.

 Personal life

 Hall currently lives in downtown San Francisco.
 In the 1980s, he was rumored to be the true identity of Texas outsider musician Jandek, although this was incorrect.

 He became a devout follower of Scientology in the 1970s.
-Additionally, he is a lifelong Republican.
-He made racist and homophobic remarks in a 2009 interview.

 Hall has told interviewers that he is no longer interested in music or thinks of himself as a musician, and that he "lost [his] jug a long time ago."